Also Known As EECP (Enhanced External Counter Pulsation), ECP is a non-invasive treatment that may reduce the symptoms of chronic angina

 What causes Arrhythmia?

-There are many factors which can affect your heart’s rhythm.
+There are many factors that can affect your heart’s rhythm.
 These include a heart attack, smoking, congenital heart defects, and stress.
 Some substances and medicine may also cause arrhythmia.

-To learn more about the biology behind arrhythmia, we recommend the American Heart Association’s page: https://www.heart.org/en/health-topics/arrhythmia/about-arrhythmia.
+To learn more about the biology behind arrhythmia, we recommend the American Heart Association’s page.

 How can I get tested for Arrhythmia?